 In overclocking there is a constant issue of heat created by the CPU.
 Not only does it lower the stability of a processor as the temperature increases it also can cause damage to the CPU and lowers the tolerance to higher voltages which further causes damage.
 Inversely as temperatures decrease there is generally an increase of stability and a higher tolerance to voltage before true damage is done.
-Because of this often overclockers seeking the absolute max in performance will resort to exotic cooling methods such as water chillers, phase change units, dry ice, and even liquid nitrogen (LN2).
+Because of this, overclockers seeking the absolute max in performance, will resort to exotic cooling methods such as water chillers, phase change units, dry ice, and even liquid nitrogen (LN2).
 This can allow for lots of scaling and significantly higher clock speeds, as much as 7-7.3 GHz on the latest 9900KS with LN2.
 However, there is a major issue that once components are cooled below the dew point of the air, they start to accumulate condensation and eventually frost/ice if the temperatures are low enough.
-Because of this it is important to prepare the system before hand to protect components from being shorted and destroyed by moisture.
+Properly prepping a system for subzero overclocking beforehand protects components from being shorted and destroyed by moisture.

-So, what do you need to do to prep a system?
+So, what is needed for prepping a system for subzero overclocking?
 Well most preparation typically starts by insulating the motherboard to make it fairly waterproof using a variety of materials such as plastidip, liquid electrical tape, conformal coating, kneaded eraser, or Vaseline all with their pros and cons.
 Vaseline is popular as it is a fairly easy application and can usually be removed by running the motherboard through a cycle in the dishwasher.
 However, it is also very messy and attracts dust, not to mention it’s easy to get into sockets and slots possibly causing loss of function or stability of board if it can’t be removed.
 To insulate with Vaseline, you paint it on with a brush then use a hair dryer or heat gun to melt and flow it for total coverage of all expose metal that can cause a short.

 Kneaded eraser is popular because just like Vaseline it is easy to remove, perhaps even more so as it tends to not get into slots meaning you can pull it all off and be done.
 The largest downside of kneaded eraser is it takes a lot of time and effort to completely cover a board with it and usually requires quite a bit of kneaded eraser.
 Application is basically just forming a layer of kneaded eraser across then entire surface of the motherboard to create a thick barrier for all moisture.